ibm-cloud-docs/key-protect/unwrap-keys.md

       <caption style="caption-side:bottom;">Table 1.
 Describes the variables that are needed to unwrap keys in {{site.data.keyword.keymanagementserviceshort}}.</caption>
     </table>

     The original key material is returned in the response entity-body.
+The response body also contains the ID of the key version that was used to unwrap the supplied ciphertext.
 The following JSON object shows an example returned value.

-    ```
+    ```json
     {
-      "plaintext": "VGhpcyBpcyBhIHNlY3JldCBtZXNzYWdlLg=="
+      "plaintext": "27+GLzeg80elwT+Zxti1VxQpguevDg75OYfs7v4HcyI=",
+      "keyVersion": {
+        "id": "53b101f5-38e4-485c-89fb-f732ddba5bf0"
       }
+    }
     ```
     {:screen}

     If {{site.data.keyword.keymanagementserviceshort}} detects that you rotated the root key that is used to unwrap and access your data, the service also returns a newly wrapped data encryption key (`ciphertext`) in the unwrap response body.
+The latest key version (`rewrappedKeyVersion`) that is associated with the new `ciphertext` is also returned.
 Store and use the new `ciphertext` value for future envelope encryption operations so that your data is protected by the latest root key.
     {: note}